Bachelor of Science in Environmental Sciences (B.Sc.[Env.])

 - ENVS*1030 Introduction to Environmental Sciences.
 This course is worth 1.00 credits and is your core introductory environmental science course.

 - BIOL*1070 Discovering Biodiversity.
-If you do not have high school biology, please phone your Program Counsellor (contact information below).
+If you do not have high school biology, please consult your Program Counsellor (contact information below).

 - CHEM*1060 Introductory Chemistry for students who do not have grade 12 chemistry.